FAU-CDI/wisski-distillery/README.md

-# Automatic Drupal and WissKi factory scripts
+# Automatic Drupal and WissKI factory scripts

 This repository contains a factory server implementation that creates and maintains a list of Drupal Instances.